Contingencyplana/storybook_primordial_soup/doctrine_of_self_tested_minigames.md

 ## 📜 Design Principle

-> Every minigame is a stanza.
+> Every minigame is a line of poetry within a stanza (4 lines of poetry).
 Some stanzas test story.
 > These stanzas test the **storyteller**.

 ---